MaysaraHolmes/beehive/README.md

 It was a success !
 The Pi was able to make measurement of the ambiant temperature, pressure and humidity, as well as start the fan when the humidity got too high.

-The website was displaying the value every 30 seconds while the fan was starting in as soon as the sensors triggered the alarm through a processor interrupt.
+The website was displaying the value every 2 seconds while the fan was starting in as soon as the sensors triggered the alarm through a processor interrupt.
+Note, however, that the sensor provide data at more than 50Hz but it was decided the cap it to 2 second to avoid high traffic on the server (if hosted on the cloud).

 ## Table of contents
 * [Setup](#setup)